Yukon-Literacy-Coalition/ylc_website_v2/src/_science/2021-09-20-making-magic-mud.md

 ---
 title: Making Magic Mud
 isArchived: false
-description: "Follow along with Carrie-Anne to make a gooey mess in the name of science! *Time: 16:27*"
+description: Follow along with Carrie-Anne to make a gooey mess in the name of science!
 thumbnail: /uploads/screen-shot-2021-09-20-at-11.06.24-am.png
 contentBlocks:
   - contentBlock: